bsnk-dev/boltz-engine/README.md

 ### Why should you use it?

 Recommended use of the Boltz Engine is for simple microservices projects that can later be scaled with a proper cloud product.
 It has a low overhead and learning curve, allowing you to focus on functionality of your project and not setting it up to run on a cloud platform when it is light enough to handle locally.
 It's also super fast, giving results on your local machine in under 10ms, instead of thounsands of milliseconds on normal cloud functions.
+Plus it's easy to use with the included admin interface.

 ## Problems